Bright Data MCP server

 Stats

-Bright Data MCP allows AI agents to access and extract real-time web data without getting blocked.
-It integrates with MCP-compatible AI assistants to enable web searching, website navigation, and data retrieval for various scraping tasks.
+Bright Data MCP is a powerful server that enables AI agents to access real-time web data without getting blocked.
+It integrates with MCP clients like Claude Desktop and provides web search, navigation, and data extraction capabilities using Bright Data's web unlocker technology.

 Installation